+{Pseudocode for \texttt{resume(..)} that supports all cancellation modes and the corresponding cancellation handler.
+The \texttt{suspend()} implementation stays the same.
+The user-specified operations are highlighted in yellow.
+The \texttt{onCancelledCell()} operation, highlighted with green, informs the segment about a new cancelled cell {---} we have to remove segments full of cancelled cells to avoid memory leaks; the details are discussed in Appendix~\ref{appendix:infarr}. } \end{figureAsListingWide}

-\paragraph{The \texttt{resume(..)} Operation.} Listing~\ref{listing:resume_and_cancellation} presents a pseudo-code for \texttt{resume(..)} that supports all cancellation modes and for the cancellation handler {---} the function that is invoked when \texttt{Future} becomes cancelled; it is set in the \texttt{Request} constructor (see Listing~\ref{listing:futures} in Appendix~\ref{appendix:blocking-op-model} for details).
-For simplicity, we assume that CQS uses an infinite array in \texttt{resume(..)}, the changes required for support of cancellation in its emulation are discussed in Appendix~\ref{appendix:infarr}.
+\paragraph{The \texttt{resume(..)} Operation.} Listing~\ref{listing:resume_and_cancellation} presents a pseudocode for \texttt{resume(..)} that supports all cancellation modes and for the cancellation handler {---} the function that is invoked when \texttt{Thread} becomes cancelled; it is set in the \texttt{park(..)} invocation (see Listing~\ref{listing:threadsapi}).
+For simplicity, we assume that CQS uses an infinite array in \texttt{resume(..)}; the changes required for support of cancellation in its emulation are discussed in Appendix~\ref{appendix:infarr}.